-Parlour is reviewing, revising and updating the much-loved Parlour Guides to Equitable Practice and would like your help.
+Parlour is reviewing, revising and updating the much-loved Parlour Guides to Equitable Practice and we would like your help.

 The Parlour Guides to Equitable Practice were created in 2014 to help architecture move towards a more equitable profession, one that offers opportunity for all and is better positioned to meet contemporary challenges.